dobromir-hristov/vuecommunity/docs/guide/ecosystem/ui-libraries.md

 [Kendo UI for Vue](https://www.telerik.com/kendo-vue-ui) is a professionally built commercial UI library with 90+ components that is built for business applications.
 It provides [high-quality learning resources](https://www.telerik.com/kendo-vue-ui/components/) and an [award-winning technical support](https://www.telerik.com/best-tech-support).
 The components are fully responsive and accessible with support for multiple design systems like Kendo Default, Material Design, Bootstrap and the ability to create a custom variety of theme in [Theme Builder](https://themebuilder.telerik.com/kendo-vue-ui).

-In [Telerik](https://www.telerik.com/) we've been solving this problem for the past 18 years across many development platforms, which now include four JavaScript frameworks so you can count on us in the long run.
+In [Telerik](https://www.telerik.com/) we've been solving this problem for the past 18 years across many development platforms, which now include four JavaScript frameworks.

 <useful-links>
 <useful-links-section title="Official">